Sylius/Sylius/UPGRADE-API-1.11.md

 # UPGRADE FROM `v1.10.X` TO `v1.11.0`

-1. The product images should have a proper prefix added to the path, so the images could be resolved.
+1. The product images should have a proper prefix (`/media/image/`) added to the path, so the images could be resolved.
-   This is now done and response of `Product Image` resource has been extended with parameter `media_path`.
+   This is now done out of the box and response of `Product Image` resource is now:

     ```diff
         {